acdibble/til/git/sync-deleted-remote-branches.md

 # Sync deleted remote branches

-To remove all local branches that were deleted remotely, `git fetch` can be used with a prune flag to remove them:
+To remove all local branches that were deleted remotely, `git-fetch` can be used with a prune flag to remove them:

 ```shell